myklst/terraform-provider-st-godaddy/docs/resources/domain.md

 ### Optional

 - `min_days_remaining` (Number) The minimum amount of days remaining on the expiration of a domain before a renewal is attempted.
 The default is `30`.
-A value of less than `0` means that the domain will never be renewed.
+A negative value means that the domain will never be renewed.
+Zero value is not allowed
 - `purchase_years` (Number) Number of years to purchase and renew.
 The default is `1`.
+- `renew` (Boolean) Whether to renew the domain.
+This is a special schema attribute used by the custom provider.
+Practitioners must not touch this value.

+### Read-Only

+- `expires` (String) The ISO 8601 string representing the expiry date of the domain